IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/sparkline-chart.md

 ## Sparkline in Data Grid

-You can embed the $PlatformShort$ Sparkline in a template column of data grid or other components that support templates.
+You can embed the $PlatformShort$ Sparkline in a template column of data grid or other UI controls that support templates.
 The following code example shows how to do this:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"